Caramel Apple Jam Recipe

 - 1/4 teaspoon ground nutmeg

 - In a Dutch oven, combine the apples, water and butter.
 Cook and stir over low heat until apples are tender.
-Stir in pectin and bring to a rolling boil, stirring constantly.
-Add the sugars, cinnamon and nutmeg and return to a rolling boil.
-Boil for 1 minute, stirring constantly.
+Stir in pectin.
+Bring to a full rolling boil over high heat, stirring constantly.
+Stir in sugar; return to a full rolling boil.
+Boil and stir 1 minute.

-- Remove from the heat; skim off foam.
-Carefully ladle hot mixture into hot half-pint jars, leaving 1/4-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 10 minutes in a boiling-water canner.
-Yield: 7 half-pints.
+- Remove from heat; skim off foam.
+Ladle hot mixture into seven hot half-pint jars, leaving 1/4-in. headspace.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 Sort By :